Explore at your pace

 -

-High school students and younger, visitors under 18, and those over 70 can enter the regular exhibition for free with valid proof.
+Students of high school age and younger, visitors under 18, and those over 70 can enter the regular exhibitions for free with valid proof.

 -